kalypso-glitch/docana-project-report-template/README.md

 <img width="500" height="77" alt="{B7350756-3256-43AF-A810-0D6B69B0173E}" src="https://github.com/user-attachments/assets/45bdc065-08da-4b2a-8c92-1f9a86c777c2" />

 First we needed to find the average number of sentences, words and complex words in each post and so, nine parameters were extracted in a csv file.
 The original features 'id', 'author', 'subreddit_id', 'subreddit' were maintained alongside the new data of 'word_count', 'syllable_count', 'complex_word_count' and 'readability_index'.
 The 'readablity' term may be a bit misleading, in light of its range being 6 to 17.
 The higher the number the more years of formal education  are needed to understand the text.
 The fog index is commonly used to confirm that an intended audience can easily read a text.
 Texts targeted to a wide audience generally need a fog index less than 12, or less than 8 for a near-universal understanding (DuBay, 2004).
+Gunning himself wrote (1969), twenty years after coming up with the formula, that the index is a "simple warning system" for writers, journalists and editors to keep their work in check, and never made a claim for it to be a decisive indicator for one's education level.

 For the cleaning of the data, non Latin alphabet characters were ignored, as well numeric values, using the regular expression (r'\w+').